Whether you’re new in town or just new to transit, this important information will have you up and riding in no time.

 - Be sure to have your fare ready before paying to help minimize delays.
 Pay in exact change – neither our operators nor our fareboxes give change.

 - If using a ticket or transfer, hand it to the operator.
-If you need to buy a transfer, let the operator know before inserting any money into the farebox.
+If you need to buy a transfer, let the operator know before paying your fare.
 If using a pass, simply show it to the operator, unless you are using a Panther Card or ConnectCard – in that case, tap your card on the orange pad on the farebox.

 - At certain T stations you may be required to pay at an off-board fare booth, often during peak hours.